What is the job role?

 You will support the teacher in the delivery of the curriculum, work with small groups and individuals in targeted interventions and have excellent behaviour management skills.
 You will have the skills to support pupils in their school as needed and be able to model and share supportive strategies with colleagues working in mainstream schools.
 You will be required to travel from the base to support pupils in their ‘home’ school.

 We can offer you a supportive and friendly team of colleagues and an excellent programme of Continuing Professional Development (CPD) opportunities.
-Furthermore, the service has a variety of positions so opportunities to progress within the service are available.

 If you're resilient, empathetic, and ready to inspire the next generation, we’d love to hear from you!

-This post is exempted under the Rehabilitation of Offenders Act and as such appointment to this post will be conditional upon the receipt of a satisfactory response to a check of police records via Disclosure and Barring Service (DBS).
+This post is exempted under the Rehabilitation of Offenders Act, and as such, appointment to this post will be conditional upon the receipt of a satisfactory response to a check of police records via Disclosure and Barring Service (DBS).

 Who are we looking for?